s-20/unnamed/Combat.md

 Each round represents five to ten seconds of time (sometimes longer).
 During declaration, you can generally say you're doing anything that can be accomplished within that timeframe.

-Character actions aren't divided into discrete actions as they are in many other games; instead, the players discuss their tactics and declare what they intend to do.
+Character actions aren't divided into discrete actions as such; instead, the players discuss their tactics and declare what they intend to do.
 As long as it's reasonable that the characters can do what they're trying to do in five to ten seconds, everything's fine.

-**Example:** *Kara intents on providing covering fire for Jake while he tries to close with the vampire.
-Once Jake gets to the vampire, he wants to do a takedown move and attempt to stake him, while Kara turns her attention to providing suppressing fire to keep the vampire's minions away.*
+**Example:** *Jake wants to providing covering fire for Kara while she tries to close with the vampire.
+Once she gets to the vampire, Kara wants to do a takedown move and attempt to stake him, while Jake turns his attention to providing suppressing fire to keep the vampire's minions away.*

 #### Intent Guidelines